Examination procedures for obtaining a doctoral degree

-The complete regulations for the examination procedures for a doctoral degree ("Promotionsordnung") are only available in German.
-Here is an overview over the central elements of the procedures according to the regulations of Faculty I. Please refer to the "Promotionsordnung" for details.
+Here is an overview over the central elements of the procedures according to the regulations of Faculty I. Please refer to the Doctoral Regulations of Faculty I: Faculty of Arts and Humanities (readable version) for details.

 Persons who are starting to work on a doctoral dissertation should apply for admission as a doctoral candidate.
 In particular, an early application for admission is strongly recommended for persons holding a university degree from abroad or holding only a B.A. degree.
 When the doctoral commission decides on the admission to doctoral studies, it checks whether university degrees are recognized and whether the candidate has to fulfil additional coursework or language requirements.

 The doctoral examination consists of the doctoral thesis and an oral exam.